Proposed SNAP overhaul in Trump’s ‘big, beautiful bill’ could cost Pa. $800 million

 The higher the error rate, the more the state would have to pay up.

-According to the United States Department of Agriculture Food and Nutrition Service, Pennsylvania’s SNAP payment error rate was 16.6% in fiscal year 2023, the 10th highest of all states that year.
+According to the U.S. Department of Agriculture Food and Nutrition Service, Pennsylvania’s SNAP payment error rate was 16.6% in fiscal year 2023, the 10th highest of all states that year.
 The error rate consisted of 15% in overpayments and 1.6% in underpayments.

 State payment error rates are released each year at the end of June, and the 2024 rates are not yet available.

-Note: This story has been updated to accurately reflect how states calculate their error rates.